 Editorial Note: This is a partial version of the commitment text.
-For the full commitment text please see the French National Action Plan
+For the full commitment text please see France's national action plan: https://bit.ly/2MTYhsR.

-Responsible Institution(s): Ministry of Ecology, Sustainable Development and Energy; Minister of State for State Reform and Simplification attached to the Prime Minister
+Responsible Institutions: Ministry of Ecology, Sustainable Development and Energy; Minister of State for State Reform and Simplification attached to the Prime Minister